The Undergraduate Major

-The course ACABS 100: Peoples of the Middle East is a prerequisite to the ACABS concentration.
-The ACABS major is required to complete four semesters of language.
+The course ACABS 100: Peoples of the Middle East is a prerequisite to the ACABS major.
+An ACABS major is required to complete four semesters of language.
 The languages for which four semesters of instruction are offered include Akkadian, Classical Hebrew, and Classical Greek (through Classical Studies).
-Fourth term proficiency in Classical Hebrew or Classical Greek satisfies the language requirement of the College of LS&A. In place of the four semesters of one language, the concentrator can select one of the following language options: one year of Akkadian followed by one year of Sumerian; or one year of Classical Hebrew followed by one semester of Aramaic and one semester of Ugaritic; or one year of Classical Hebrew followed by a year of Classical Greek; or one year of Middle Egyptian and a year of one of the following languages: Classical Greek, Classical Hebrew or Akkadian.
+Fourth term proficiency in Classical Hebrew or Classical Greek satisfies the language requirement of the College of LS&A. In place of the four semesters of one language, students can select one of the following language options: one year of Akkadian followed by one year of Sumerian; or one year of Classical Hebrew followed by one semester of Aramaic and one semester of Ugaritic; or one year of Classical Hebrew followed by a year of Classical Greek; or one year of Middle Egyptian and a year of one of the following languages: Classical Greek, Classical Hebrew or Akkadian.